Checklist for IDFA Forum entry

 An overview of all information you will need to provide when filling out the IDFA Forum entry form or the IDFA DocLab Forum entry form.

-The online entry form is available starting June 17 through MyIDFA in the section ‘My Entries.’
-There are 2 entry forms: The IDFA Forum entry form for linear projects and the IDFA DocLab Forum entry from for new media projects.
+The online entry form is available starting June 9 through MyIDFA in the section ‘My Entries.’
+There are 2 entry forms: The IDFA Forum entry form for linear projects and the IDFA DocLab Forum entry form for new media projects.
 All information must be provided in English.

 The selection procedure consists of three phases: general entry, pre-selection and final selection.
 There are separate entry forms for each step in this process.